Hosting IBM Cognos BI on Amazon Cloud

-With the growing popularity of cloud computing, hosting a BI infrastructure on the cloud has becoming an emerging trend for organizations to conveniently access a pool of scalable computing resources per an on-demand basis.
+With the growing popularity of cloud computing, hosting a BI infrastructure on the cloud is becoming an emerging trend for organizations to conveniently access a pool of scalable computing resources per an on-demand basis.
 This article aims to provide our fellow practitioner an overview of hosting IBM Cognos solutions on one of the most commonly used public cloud computing systems; Amazon EC2.

 What Is Amazon EC2?